UK-India Industry Academia Partnership Programme

 Improved industry-academia interface to help systemically foster deeper engagement amongst actors in the innovation eco-systems of both countries and create different models of industry-academic engagement for wider sharing and adoption

 The lead applicant will be an individual at an Indian university which must propose a means of collaboration with co-applicants that meet the above-identified Programme outcome areas.
 Co-applicants must include at least one local industry partner and at least one UK university or research institution partner.
 Additional partners are not obliged but are encouraged, especially the involvement of UK industry partners from academic spin-off and SME sectors.
-Consortia must include – either as lead or co-applicant – at least one Indian Tier 2 or Tier 3 university*.
+Industry partners are defined broadly and may be institutions of any size within private, public or NGO sectors.
+Tier 1 universities may apply but consortia MUST include – either as lead or co-applicant – at least one Indian Tier 2 or Tier 3 university*.

 Applications aligned to Government of India Missions and Strategies are particularly encouraged.